zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 </br>
 The number of iterations may be big and you can adjust it (in Session's for loop).
 The outputs are all percentages.
 You can change the hyper parameters and see whether the result will be better.
 Every 500 iterations approximately costs 20-25 mins (GTX860m).
 But when the number of iterations reach 5000, it costs approximately 6 hours because the laptop is really hot.
 </br>
+There are some .py files that you can run for a test: `F1_CelebA.py` and `F1_run_CelebA.py`.
+The first one is that take 202599 CelebA dataset as training dataset and 13466 LFPW/webface dataset (author's dataset) as validation dataset.
+The second one is that using the network trained by F1_CelebA.py to test CASIA dataset.

 ## 3 Training Method

 #### 3.1 Something Important

 All the related programs are well trained by me.
 If you want to train again, the test_images is writen in the program.
-I set the iteration as 1000, for F1 network as an example, it means that each of the 10000 input images is used 1000 times (batch size 16 / overall runing 625000 batches).
-If you want to get a more precise result or you do not want to run the following networks, you can set a higher iteration.
+I set the iteration as 500, for F1 network as an example, it means that each image of the 10000 input imagelib is used 1000 times (batch size 16 / overall runing 625000 batches) when training.
+If you want to get a more precise result or you do not want to run the following networks, you can set a higher iteration, like 2500 or 5000 or higher.
 </br>
 All the input images are all normalized as grey image and 39*39 pixel.
 The pixel values are all divided by 255.
 </br>
-In order to enlarge the outputs, I multiply 39 and the relative coordinates of face bounding box, which is easy for me to evaluate the results.
+In order to enlarge the outputs, I multiply 39 and the relative coordinates of face bounding box, which is easy for me to evaluate the results intuitively.
 </br>
 The end condition of training is that the euclidean distance of the prediction position and the ground truth position is less than 5%.
 In the paper, the euclidean distance is called `err`.
 </br>